denzelrenner/LIFE4136-Group1-Rotation2/README.md

 4.Identify the result with the lowest E value and highest score

-To identify g46214 and g10577 homologs in other plants species we followed the steps below:
+To identify g46214 and g10577 homologs in other plant species we followed the steps below:

 1.Follow the link to the NCBI BLAST webpage